CESNET/Nemea-Modules/luamodule/README.md

 ### ur\_del
 Arguments and return values:
 - `ur_del(fields1 [, fields2, ...])`   - Return true for each argument if field was found and removed, false otherwise.
-Accept unirec field name string.
+Accept unirec field name string or ID.

 Example:
 ```